Ever wonder where the term “One World Government” came from?

 The term “One World Government” has been around for quite a lot longer than many of us realize.

 It started with the Bible, as it foretold of the Antichrist assuming and presiding over a coerced/conquered Earth.
+That’s why the general concept of this one world government has been around long before Warburg.

 But the actual ramifications of the term did not spring to light until Warburg at this subcommittee.
-Even then, it didn’t become a popular phrase until the later 1980’s/90’s.
+Even then, it didn’t become a popular phrase until the later 1980s/90s.

 Regardless of your thoughts on the one world government idea, it is always good to know about how the term came to fruition and their original meanings/intentions.
+It was evil from Bible times, and Warburg was no saint.

-Warburg could have worded his address to the subcommittee a little bit better.
+Warburg could have worded his address to the subcommittee a bit better.
 That is, if he actually wanted to get the message across without sounding like a nutcase.